 The Silent Session (Eileen Murphy 2006)

-However, it soon because clear that the result of offering the Silent Session often resulted in people “trusting” the session and having more confidence to respond verbally.
+However, it soon because clear that the result of offering the Silent Session often resulted in people “trusting” the session and having more confidence to, eventually, respond verbally.
 Some part of this, of course, is due to the fact that it is evident to the client by the offer of a “silent session” that the facilitator is not seeking to judge or to analyse but is obviously focused on helping the client.

 Where it was clear that the client was referred against their will or did not want to co-operate or simply did not trust the process, Eileen would introduce the session as “I would like to run this session as a Silent Session.
-I do not need you to answer out loud unless you want to, so please feel free to break into speech at any time if you want to.
+I do not need you to answer out loud unless you want to, so please feel free to break into speech at any time.
 When you’ve heard the question and answered it out loud in your head, then raise the third finger of your left hand to indicate that you’re ready for the next question”.
 The purpose of being so specific in the indication was an Ericksonian technique and merely to focus their attention more on the finger action than on whether they were going to engage or not.

-Although Eileen initially had concerns about risk-assessment where the client group were extremely vulnerable or had mental health disorders, she realised that all professionals are away that clients may say one thing but think another so the facilitator could never be 100% certain that anything was the truth.
+Although Eileen initially had concerns about risk-assessment where the client group were extremely vulnerable or had mental health disorders, she realised that all professionals are aware that clients may say one thing but think another so the facilitator could never be 100% certain that anything was the truth.
 However when she asked questions around safety – “On a scale of 1-10, where 1 is you do not feel safe and 10 indicates that you feel safe and are not anxious about your well-being at this time – indicate with your finger at the same time as you answer this question out loud in your head”.

-If one was to protest that the client could withhold the truth on this – then Eileen would agree but she makes the point, often, that everyone would also have to agree that even when they verbalise their responses, clients could withhold the truth so she maintains that neither method is full proof on ensuring safety outside of the practitioner’s own risk assessment skills.
+If one was to protest that the client could withhold the truth on this – then Eileen would agree but she makes the point, often, that everyone would also have to agree that even when they verbalize their responses, clients could still withhold the truth so she maintains that neither method is full proof on ensuring safety outside of the practitioner’s own risk assessment skills.